 Even though I know this material by heart, I still get caught off guard by the deep emotions that are evoked through seismic shifts.
 At this age, they happen more frequently.

-In the interest of brevity, and because I really do hope you will get this slim, very readable volume, here then are some strategies for Jeanne and Gayle, and by association, maybe you, too.
+In the interest of brevity, and because I really do hope you will get this slim, very readable volume, here then are some strategies for anyone can utilize.
 I need the reminders myself, for I forced upon myself a massive change when I uprooted and moved after 50 years in the same state.
 I can relate.

 How this looks in real life: I moved to a dream home in a new state.
 I lost access to my friends, Red Rocks where I train, a complex web of hard won and comfortable contacts after a lifetime in one state.
 You know exactly what I mean.
 Gains AND losses.